Chemotherapy for Lung Cancer

 1. Chemotherapy Drugs Injection

-The most common way chemotherapy is administered is through a needle into a vein (intravenous or IV) at a chemotherapy clinic, doctor’s office, or hospital setting.
+The most common way chemotherapy for lung cancer is administered is through a needle into a vein (intravenous or IV).
+This can be done at a chemotherapy clinic or a general hospital.

 The length of time for the injection may range from 5 minutes to over 8 hours, depending on the chemotherapy regimen.